playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## CoordinatedShutdown `play.akka.run-cs-from-phase` configuration

 The configuration `akka.coordinated-shutdown.exit-jvm` is not supported anymore.
-When that settings is enabled Play will not start and an alert will be displayed.
+When that setting is enabled Play will not start, and an error will be logged.
 Play ships with default values for `akka.coordinated-shutdown.*` which should be suitable for most scenarios so it's unlikely you'll need to override them.

 The configuration `play.akka.run-cs-from-phase` is not supported anymore and adding it does not affect the application shutdown.
 A warning is logged if it is present.
 Play now runs all the phases to ensure that all hooks registered in `ApplicationLifecycle` and all the tasks added to coordinated shutdown are executed.
 If you need to run `CoordinatedShutdown` from a specific phase, you can always do it manually: